christinatong01/coinvestments-networks-status/README.md

 ## Next steps
 * How to set beta?
 From Pollock et al., 2015, "In our analysis, we set beta to 75% of the reciprocal of the largest eigenvalue" [p.
 493].
 Currently, it is set at default beta of 0.1.
 * What to do with individuals?
 Currently, it filters them out.
+* Need to fix windows when there are less than 5 years.